+Thank God I had this goofy hat.
 I wish we had Hair Cuttery, though.
-I have a coupon.
+I have a coupon. |

 I love October.
 The air is redolent with the sweet aroma of burning leaves, high school gridirons thunder with the sound of fiercely-waged contests to push that pigskin across the goal line, Christmas lights-incredibly-start going up, and early-morning frosts warn of the coming winter.